 And then the inevitable comment.
 Their son wouldn’t be like that.
 He needs to be taught stuff or he would play video games all day.
 I point out that D does spend a lot of time playing video games, but that hasn’t diminished in any way his interest in the world around him.
 If anything, he tends to choose games that centre around his specific interests: Romans, managing a country, certain periods of history… In fact, his games fuel a lot of interesting conversations.

 How do they know so much?
-They know so much because they choose what they delve into and they’re free at almost all times to follow their own curiosity.
+They know so much because they choose what they delve into and they’re free to follow their own curiosity.
 Their days aren’t consumed by someone else saying what their heads should be filled with.
 I picture their minds as intricate 3D puzzles that expand across time and space.
 Every new bit of information slots in just where they need it.
 No fact is random or without context.
 As the puzzle becomes more complete, it also becomes even more intricate, and so it carries on infinitely.
 They’ll never know ‘the right amount’.
 They’ll never finish.
 And there is something beautiful about knowing that this is not something to achieve, it is just part of a rich journey.